DeepDiverGuy/django-swiftapi/README.md

 ---

 ## Authentication & Permissions
 `django_swiftapi` is highly compatible with [django-allauth](#https://docs.allauth.org/en/latest/).
-It's provided as out-of-the-box.
-So, if you're using django-allauth, you can use this directly in your modelcontrollers.
+So, if you're using django-allauth, you can validate authentications directly in your modelcontrollers.

 ### Using Built-in Authentication Classes